SpatialStats/spatialstats.github.io/pages/pages-root-folder/index.md

 - The R‐ArcGIS Bridge and R Notebooks: An Introduction
 - A Tour of the R‐ArcGIS Bridge

-Tune into [part 2 of the plenary](https://userconference2020.schedule.esri.com/schedule/1141233282) to hear about some exciting new spatial statistics tools coming with ArcGIS Pro 2.6.
+Tune into [part 2 of the plenary](https://userconference2020.schedule.esri.com/schedule/1141233282) to hear about some exciting new spatial statistics tools in ArcGIS Pro 2.6.

-Check other [Spatial Analysis and Data Science](https://www.esri.com/arcgis-blog/products/arcgis-pro/announcements/spatial-analysis-and-data-science-at-the-2020-esri-user-conference/) sessions at the conference.
+Be sure to check out the other [Spatial Analysis and Data Science](https://www.esri.com/arcgis-blog/products/arcgis-pro/announcements/spatial-analysis-and-data-science-at-the-2020-esri-user-conference/) sessions on offer at the conference.

 This website is still here after the UC is finished!
 Be sure to check back in the coming weeks and months – we are always adding new content as new resources are created and with the release of each new version of ArcGIS Pro.

-##### Presentations
-coming soon.

-### What’s New? <span style="color:red; font-size: 50%; ">*new*</span>
+### What’s New?

-We have some exciting things included in the ArcGIS Pro 2.6 release!
+We are releasing several exciting new tools in the upcoming ArcGIS Pro 2.6 release!

 The new Time Series Forecasting toolset has been added to the [Space Time Pattern Mining Toolbox](https://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/an-overview-of-the-space-time-pattern-mining-toolbox.htm).
-There are three forecast methods to choose according to the data and the use purpose (Curve Fit Forecast, Exponential Smoothing Forecast, Forest-based Forecast).
-The Evaluate Forecast by Locations tool allows comparing results of these methods easily.
-The Space Time Cube Explorer (STCE) add-in is enhanced to visualize forecast outputs and provides insights in a visual and intuitive way.
+There are three forecast methods to choose from according to your data and use case (Curve Fit Forecast, Exponential Smoothing Forecast, Forest-based Forecast).
+The Evaluate Forecast by Locations tool allows you to easily compare results of these methods.
+The Space Time Cube Explorer (STCE) add-in has been enhanced to visualize forecast outputs, providing insights in a visual and intuitive way.
+New algorithms are implemented for [Time Series Clustering](https://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/time-series-clustering.htm) to improve performance – making the tool hundreds of times faster!
+We enhanced the [Generate Network Spatial Weights](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/generate-network-spatial-weights.htm) to allow it to work with Network Analysis Services.
+In response to COVID-19, our team developed [analysis tools](https://spatialstats.github.io/resources/#covid-19-analysis) for local governments, hospitals and researchers.

-Local Bivariate Relationships

-New algorithms are implemented for [Time Series Clustering](https://pro.arcgis.com/en/pro-app/tool-reference/space-time-pattern-mining/time-series-clustering.htm) to get better results, with the tool got hundreds of times faster as well.

-In addition, our team provides analysis tools for local governments, hospitals and researchers in response to COVID-19.
+In the release 2.5 earlier this year, the new [Colocation Analysis tool](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/colocationanalysis.htm) was added to the [Modeling Spatial Relationships toolset](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/an-overview-of-the-modeling-spatial-relationships-toolset.htm).
+This tool measures local patterns of spatial association, or colocation, between two categories of point features using the colocation quotient statistic.

-### Future Development <span style="color:red; font-size: 50%; ">*new*</span>
+### Future Development

 We are always busy working on new methods and new tools to help you explore your data in exciting and innovative ways.
-Some of our current research includes bringing even more machine learning algorithms into ArcGIS Pro, with a focus on categorical map comparison, Multiscale GWR, and presence-only prediction.
-In addition, we are developing tools for data preprocessing, spatial outlier detections and temporal outlier detections to make your data and analysis prep easier.
+Some of our current research includes bringing even more machine learning algorithms into ArcGIS Pro, with a focus on outlier detection,  adding additional prediction methods, and a new data preprocessing environment to make your data and analysis preparation easier.